-According to FEMA, taken would not flood but would still be mapped in the flood plain according to FEMA and would still be required to purchase flood insurance.
+They would not flood but would still be mapped in the flood plain according to FEMA and would still be required to purchase flood insurance.
 The FEMA mapping would not reflect the built condition.
 The Applicant may apply to FEMA for a LOMR-F to relieve the need to purchase flood insurance.
-Application for a LOMR-F typically takes place after construction due to the documentation required for its submittal.
-Documentation includes surveys of as-built conditions.